Now Reading

 Aromatherapy

-Certain essential oils are believed to have properties that can help balance the chakras.
-You can use essential oils in lots of ways including in a diffuser, adding them to a bath, or using them in massage.
-Jasmine, rose and lavender are known for their healing properties to help balance the heart chakra.
+Certain essential oils are believed to have properties that help balance the chakras.
+You can use essential oils in many ways, including in a diffuser, adding them to a bath, or using them in massage.
+Jasmine, rose, and lavender are known for their healing properties that help balance the heart chakra.

 Affirmations to balance the heart chakra